PrasadRasapally/identity-service-sdk/README.md

 ## Description
-An AngularJS Module implementing common use cases encountered when integrating AngularJS apps with the precorconnect identity service.
+The precorconnect identity service javascript SDK.

 ## Use Cases